Burp Suite, Website Hacking

 About the vulnerability

-It might seem unexpected that a web application developed in PHP, a language without native multi-threading support, could be susceptible to race condition attacks.
-However, they can indeed occur.
-This exploit is viable because web servers such as Apache handle queries asynchronously.
-This means that if two requests arrive almost simultaneously, they will either be executed concurrently on a multi-core CPU or interleaved by the operating system’s CPU time-sharing mechanism.
-Therefore, instead of the expected $9980 balance after both requests are processed, the balance becomes $9990.
-This discrepancy arises because the second request is processed while the first one is still in progress.
-Although both withdrawals function correctly resulting in a total withdrawal of $20, only $10 is deducted from the balance.
+At first glance, it might seem unexpected that a web application developed in PHP, a language without native multi-threading support, could be vulnerable to race condition attacks.
+Nevertheless, these attacks can indeed occur.
+This exploit becomes feasible because web servers like Apache handle queries asynchronously.
+In such cases, if two requests arrive almost simultaneously, the server may execute them concurrently on a multi-core CPU or interleave them using the operating system’s CPU time-sharing mechanism.
+Consequently, instead of the expected $9980 balance after processing both requests, the balance changes to $9990.
+This discrepancy arises because the server processes the second request while the first one is still underway.
+Although both withdrawals function correctly and result in a total deduction of $20, the system subtracts only $10 from the balance.

 Conclusion

 In conclusion, race conditions pose a significant risk to the security and reliability of web applications.
 Hence, comprehensive testing and robust coding practices are imperative for effectively mitigating these vulnerabilities.
 The above scenario is shown keeping the concurrent requests as 1 in the Burp Intruder, since the application is of small size and lesser functionalities.
-In real life testing, the Turbo Intruder can prove to be a very valuable extension as it gives a feasibility on the attack configuration.
+In real life testing, Exploiting Race Condition using Turbo Intruder can prove to be a very valuable approach, as the extension provides flexibility in configuring and launching race condition attacks effectively.